Are dental implants right for you?

 Thank you for considering our Implant Clinic for your dental implant needs.

-Implants are very durable and will last many years.
+Implants are made of titanium and are very durable and will last many years.
 They can replace individual teeth, partial bridges or even the full row of upper or lower teeth.
 Dental implants can help restore almost anyone’s smile even if natural teeth have been lost to injury or disease.

 A very common reason people consider implants is because their lower denture slides and makes chewing and talking difficult.
 The majority of patients treated with dental implants experience a significant improvement in their ability to chew food and feel more comfortable.
 Nearly everyone who can have routine dental care can successfully use implants.